Estimated reading time: 13 minutes

 They use different sources of power.
 However, these power sources are still under extensive research, and they’re not available to the public yet.
 Below are some of them.

-Studies show that drones can fly longer on diesel.
+Studies indicate that drones can fly longer on diesel.
 Vanilla Aircraft’s VA001, the diesel-powered drone, has broken the world record for the longest flight in history, which lasted for five days.
 And it still had enough power to fly for three more days.

 Solar-powered drones can last for a year as long as there’s solar power.
 They were developed as a student project under the Innovation and Design at the NUS Faculty of Engineering.